Hours of tramping over head and cannonball-sized and shaped boulders on a steeply sloping shoreline.

 From Big Bay Hut you can continue around the coast to Martins Bay Hut and either tramp out via the Demon Trail, jet boat up Lake McKerrow/Whakatipu Waitai, or fly.
 Or, if the weather forecast is still good, have two big, wet days on the Pyke.

 At the south end of the Hollyford Track, 17 km from the Milford road, there is a carpark and usually plenty of traffic due to the nearby 275 m Humboldt Falls.
 Quite possible to hitchhike to Te Anau.

 huts and campsites | Cascade River to Martins Bay coast route, South Westland

-There are three huts along the track, the Hope River private hut, Gorge River and Big Bay Huts.
+There are three huts along the track, the Hope River private hut, Spoon Hut, Gorge River Hut, and Big Bay Hut.
 A few unofficial campsites along the coast as shown below.
 It’s surprisingly difficult to find other spots adjacent to water that have a flat, dry, place big enough to whack up a tent.

 tramping times | Cascade River to Martins Bay coast route, South Westland

-DOC do not have official tramping times between these points.
+DOC does not have official tramping times between these points.

 Here is a reasonable approximation for your average fit tramper for planning purposes.
 You might be able to knock some time off if you have experience rock hopping, and aren’t carrying much.

 Jackson River Road carpark to Barn Bay private hut

 Time: 7 hours